isan-Ethen/ishell/README.md

 - Execute multiple commands with ';'
 - Use '*' as a wildcard
 - Redirect input and output using '>', '>>', and '<'
-- Pipe commands using '|'
+- Pipe multiple commands using '|'